-22 injured as tent collapses during PM Modi's address
+22 injured as tent collapses during PM Modi's rally in Midnapore

 According to officials, the prime minister saw the tent collapsing while he was in the middle of his speech.
 He immediately instructed SPG personnel standing next to him to look after the people and attend to the injured.

 Later, PM Modi visited the injured in the hospital after his speech.
-One of the injured, who is meeting the PM for the first time, asked PM Modi for an autograph and the PM obliged.
+One of the injured, who is meeting the PM for the first time, asked PM Modi for an autograph and he obliged.

-#WATCH Moments after a portion of tent in PM Narendra Modi’s rally in Midnapore collapsed during his speech today.
-PM later met the injured in hospital. #WestBengal pic.twitter.com/NjvFY7d6Ay— ANI (@ANI) July 16, 2018
+Meanwhile, West Bengal CM Mamata Banerjee extended help for medical treatment for the injured.
+She said, "We pray for the speedy recovery of all those injured at the Midnapore rally."